 Step 1: Log into your Poloniex account and navigate to the settings tab

-Step 2: Navigate to the API Keys subtab within the settings tab
+Step 2: Navigate to the API Keys subtab within the profile tab

 Step 3: Click the Enable API button and enter your 2FA code to access the next steps

 Once entered, you will need to confirm the action via the email sent to your email address associated with your Poloniex account.
 Please check your email for a message from email@example.com to confirm this action quickly.
 As a security measure, the link will expire in 15 minutes.